-Rapid growth in North Texas, warmer temperatures and drought conditions require that local, regional, and state governments reevaluate water conservation efforts.
+Rapid growth in North Texas, warmer temperatures, and drought conditions require local, regional, and state governments to reevaluate water conservation efforts.
 Trophy Club is positioned to grow as the Dallas/Ft.
 Worth metroplex doubles in population from six million to 12 million residents by 2033.
 North Texas’s continued population growth will require large amounts of water reserves each year to keep pace with demand.

 The town has made an effort to reduce watering in several ways, including working to follow watering restriction guidelines, installing xeriscape landscaping in medians and using effluent water when possible.
 When street construction occurs, new medians have xeriscaped design features installed with drought-tolerant plants, decomposed granite as opposed to turf, hardscape features such as boulders and rocks and drip irrigation systems.

 Trophy Club residents participating in water conservation efforts will help ensure that reserves are available for future generations.
 Thank you for helping to conserve water!

 Trophy Club Drought Contingency and Emergency Water Management Plan

 The Trophy Club Municipal District Number 1 (TC MUD 1) buys water wholesale from the City of Fort Worth and resells the water to TC MUD 1 customers.
 TC MUD Number 1 has adopted a Water Conservation Plan and Drought Contingency and Emergency Water Management Plan for citizens of Trophy Club who reside outside of the Public Improvement District (PID).
 View the Current Water Quality Report here.
 This information can be found online.